 - Do your sums: You need to work out how much you’ll need to spend on the property to get it up to standard and calculate how long it’s likely to take to make this money back from rent.

 - Shop around for the best mortgage: Find a local mortgage adviser to help you find the right buy-to-let mortgage deal for your circumstances.
 Brokers have access to extra deals you won’t find on the high street, so you could save thousands of pounds on your mortgage by using an adviser.

 - Decide if you want to manage the property yourself: Having a letting agent not only advertise but also manage your property can take a lot of the hassle away.
 If anything goes wrong in the house then it’s the agent getting calls from tenants, not you.
 This comes at a cost, of course.
 Depending on how busy you are you may just want to deal with all this yourself.

 - Be selective with tenants: A careful screening process is vital – don’t accept the first applicant simply because you want the money coming in immediately.
 Ask yourself whether you’re happy to have smokers or pets, for instance.
 Meet applicants yourself and insist on references.
 Chasing up rent from an unreliable tenant and dealing with neighbours’ complaints can be very stressful.

 It depends on many factors such as the property type and area, but you’ll be looking at anything from £400 a month for a one-bed flat to over £1,000 a month for a family home.
 Even allowing for costs and mortgage payments, this can be a very lucrative and reliable investment.

 A bit of short-term pain will produce better long-term gain.
-If you’re prepared to spruce the place up a bit then not only will it get snapped up quickly, your tenants are far more likely to respect the property and look after it.
-You can also justify charging more rent this way.
+If you’re prepared to spruce the place up a bit then not only will it get snapped up quickly, you can also justify charging more rent.

 If you’ve had experience with any of these investments then let us know by commenting below.